Broadcasting Board of Governors – agency in charge of U.S. international broadcasting in a state of general failure

 1) the destruction of the Voice of America, which once was our authoritative and listened-to voice to the world;

-2) the sorry and shameful spectacle of the destruction of Radio Liberty (Radio Svoboda) as a result of the wholesale firing of a competent and dedicated staff, thereby destroying one of the few respected alternatives to the authoritarian and oppressive Russian government.
+2) the sorry and shameful spectacle of the destruction of Radio Liberty (Radio Svoboda) as a result of the wholesale firing of competent and dedicated staff, thereby destroying one of the few respected alternatives to the authoritarian and oppressive Russian government.
 The journalists formed Radio Liberty in Exile;

 3) the Middle East Broadcasting Network, the spawn of a past BBG member, deep-pockets political contributor, who tried to blind DC with his bling several years ago with an all-fail plan, singlehandedly killing VOA Arabic and decimating the audience.
-Years later, the BBG executive staff still boasts of the “success” of its flagship Al-Hurra TV while actual figures show a miniscule audience.
+Years later, the BBG executive staff still boasts of the “success” of its flagship Al-Hurra TV while actual figures show a minuscule audience.
 But the beat goes on: the BBG trumpets a non-existent Arab Spring ignoring a reinvigorated Al Qaeda throughout the Mideast expanding now to the African continent including the new hotspot in Libya.

 4) Another fanciful and expensive offspring from the kingpin commercial radio executive: Radio Sawa with its frenzied attempts to parlay pop, rock and rap in creating what has become a warped image of America, its culture and institutions among listeners in the Middle East.
 Responding to criticism from many quarters, Sawa has tried to expand into news and commentary, instead of the sparse and short news bursts in its peppy format.
 In September, Sawa broadcast a fairly long interview with the creator of the anti-Muslim video blamed by the President, Secretary of State, and U.S. Ambassador to the United Nations for the recent anti-American explosions in Egypt and Libya where we lost the U.S. Ambassador, an Information Officer and two former Navy Seals.